 - Warm hat that fits under a helmet

 Backpack: It is possible to use just one multiday backpack, as long as it is comfortable enough to wear while climbing.
 If bringing an additional day pack, this should be very light and compressible in order to fit inside the bigger pack on the approach hike.

 Daypack: For single day climbing trips your pack should be 30–40 liters.

-Sleeping bag: We recommend a three-season bag rated to approximately -7 Celsius.
+Sleeping bag: We recommend a three-season bag rated approximately 0 to -7 Celsius.
 A down bag will be lighter and more compressible for the weight than a synthetic bag.
 A compression stuff sack is recommended to reduce volume.

 Boots: A good pair of boots is essential.
 They need to be warm and crampon compatible.
 You are welcome to try the Scarpa Mont Blanc boots that Yamuska rents.

 Crampons: Mountaineering crampons should have anti snow-balling plates, and need to be compatible with your boots.
 We use the Petzl Vasak.

 Mountaineering ice axe: Your ice axe should be 55-75 cm, and should be equipped with an adze.
 Yamnuska provides the Petzl Summit Axe.